rodolfovictor/rockverse/backlog.md

 - tqdm
     - Check printing to stdout instead of stderr

+- Dual Energy
+    - Implement run(block_id) to check inversion by running only on one chunk.
+    - Bug accumulating results on second run

 > Note: These tasks are subject to change based on project needs and priorities.